 The largest employment sector in Swedish is within the social- and healthcare, as well as in education.
 There is an urgent need for Swedish-speaking staff.
 The biggest employers are the following

 Kårkulla Samkommun.
-It’s purpose is to provide service and care for intellectually disabled Swedish-speaking persons in Finland.
+It’s purpose is to provide service and care for Swedish-speaking persons with an intellectual disability.

 Folkhälsan.
 Folkhälsan is the largest Swedish-speaking social services and healthcare organisation in Finland.
 Folkhälsan provides services within the field of social services and healthcare, for example, care for the elderly and child protection services.
 They also have a research center.